-Are you looking for a psoriasis diet and lifestyle to follow, to reduce/get rid of your psoriasis?
-Are you wanting long-term help for psoriasis?
+Are you looking for a psoriasis diet and lifestyle to follow to reduce/get rid of your psoriasis?
+Do you want long-term help for psoriasis?

-If you are wondering what else you can do in addition to consulting your doctor about your psoriasis, when everything else seems to fail, we are so glad that you found us.
+If you are wondering what else you can do besides consulting your doctor about your psoriasis when everything else seems to fail, we are so glad you found us.

-We understand your autoimmune condition and know how to bring relief for your psoriasis condition.
+We understand your autoimmune condition and know how to relieve your psoriasis condition.

 When you live with psoriasis, it can feel like a perpetual situation that causes you stress.
 Every decision is based around your psoriasis condition.

-Psoriasis is an autoimmune condition and chronic illness that isn’t contagious or infectious, and is characterised by patches of silvery red, dry and scaly skin.
+Psoriasis is an autoimmune condition and chronic illness that isn’t contagious or infectious and is characterized by patches of silvery red, dry and scaly skin.
 It can appear anywhere on the body.
-It can be accompanied by immobility (arthritis), burning pain, bleeding, itchiness, stiffness in the joints, depression and anxiety.
+It can be accompanied by immobility (arthritis), burning pain, bleeding, itchiness, joint stiffness, depression, and anxiety.

-Having Psoriasis can really affect your life; what you wear, how you sleep, what to eat and drink, self-esteem, confidence, relationships, school, work – and the list goes on.
+Having Psoriasis can affect your life; what you wear, how you sleep, what to eat and drink, self-esteem, confidence, relationships, school, work – and so on.

 How to Treat Psoriasis Naturally

-What usually happens with skin cell renewal, is that new skin cells are created in the deepest layer of skin.
-As the new skin cells move up and reach the outermost level, they die off, and this takes 3-4 weeks.
+What usually happens with skin cell renewal is that new skin cells are created in the deepest layer of the skin.
+As the new skin cells move up and reach the outermost level, they die off, which takes 3-4 weeks.

-With psoriasis, as an autoimmune condition, the whole process is speeded up due to the body protecting itself after detecting foreign pathogens.
+With psoriasis, an autoimmune condition, the process is speeded up due to the body protecting itself after detecting foreign pathogens.
 T cells that travel around the body fighting germs start attacking healthy skin cells by mistake when psoriasis is present.
-So, the deepest skin layers start producing more T cells quickly, and the skin moves up to the outermost layer inside 7 days.
-As they die off, they produce these red, cracked and scaly patches.
+So, the deepest skin layers produce more T cells quickly, and the skin moves up to the outermost layer within seven days.
+As they die off, they have these red, cracked, and scaly patches.

 Understanding the cause enables successful treatment of psoriasis.

-Psoriasis can be caused by many different factors, including: genetics, skin injuries, Leaky gut syndrome, stress, environmental issues, alcohol, deficiencies and medication.
-The number one cause, which everything is linked to is systemic inflammation.
+Many factors, including genetics, skin injuries, Leaky gut syndrome, stress, environmental issues, alcohol, deficiencies, and medication, can cause psoriasis.
+The number one cause, which everything is linked to, is systemic inflammation.

-So, treatment for psoriasis should be aimed at lowering inflammation in the body.
+So, psoriasis treatment should be aimed at lowering inflammation in the body.
 This cannot be done by medication alone.
 Many medications mask the symptoms but don’t fix the underlying cause.

-If your autoimmune disease is genetic, of course you cannot do anything about that but what is wonderful to know is that you can learn to deactivate those gene expressions.
+If your autoimmune disease is genetic, of course, you cannot do anything about that but what is lovely to know is that you can learn to deactivate those gene expressions.
 If your lifestyle is inflammatory, you will activate your genes.

-An anti-inflammatory lifestyle that encourages good, regular sleep is also important.
+An anti-inflammatory lifestyle that encourages good, regular sleep is also essential.